|The Jefferson Hotel, Richmond VA, Photographed by Patricia Lyons|

 An artist knows that the focal point of a painting is frequently where the lightest light meets the darkest dark.
 In decorating, the eye is naturally led in the same way.
 When you look at your black and white photo, you may be surprised to discover that the focal point of your room isn't what you thought it was.

 Sometimes just changing the value of a lampshade or rug can make all the difference in the world to the rhythm and mood of a room.
-For those of you who are musicians, this analogy might make more sense- does your eye glide through the room like a waltz, bounce between values like the crisp and energetic rat-tat-tat of a snare drum, or flow softly like a lullaby?
+For those of you who are musicians, this analogy will make sense--does your eye sweep through the room like a waltz, bounce between values energetically like the crisp rat-tat-tat of a snare drum, or drift softly like a lullaby?

 But a good general rule is that if you want more drama, turn up the contrast.